 Getting your first job is a right of passage.
-But you may own income tax if you're under 18, even if your parents or someone else claims you as a dependent on their taxes.
+However, you may own income tax if you're under 18, even if your parents or someone else claims you as a dependent on their taxes.
 It all comes down to how much money you make.
-You'll have to prepare a return if you earn more than $6,350 at a job or $1,050 on investments or interest for the 2017 tax year.
+You'll have to prepare a return if you earn more than $12,000 at a job during the 2018 tax year.
 However, if you earn less, you still should file a return if your employer paid federal taxes on your behalf, as you may qualify for a refund.

 Am I Considered a Dependent?

 The Internal Revenue Service allows parents and guardians to receive a break on their taxes for teens and the costs associated with providing financial support for dependents.
 You may qualify as a dependent if you live with a parent or guardian for more than half of the year and they provide more than half of your financial support.
 Your dependency status continues until you turn 19 – or 24 if you go to school full-time.

 It really doesn't matter how adults earn money, the IRS treats earned and unearned income – investment income – the same.
 When you're a teen, jobs don't matter as much as either, but how much you earn does.
 However, as a minor, income from a job is treated differently than income generated by accounts that produce interest and dividends.
 If you get paid an hourly wage or salary, you've earned income in the eyes of the IRS and will pay taxes – no matter your age – if you reach $6,350 in earnings for 2017 and $12,000 for tax year 2018.
 This substantial increase from 2017 figures is due to new tax reforms, also known as the Tax Cuts and Jobs Act that largely went into affect for tax year 2018.